 Will it win or die?
 Of all HBO’s post-Thrones tentpole possibilities, this is the resident fail-son, an embarrassment to the family name.
 It’s going nowhere, even if it somehow does make it into production.
 [Clayton Purdom]

 What is it?
 HBO announced its latest collaboration with J.J.
-Abrams in February of this year, picking it up for a full series.
+Abrams in February 2018, picking it up for a full series.
 The network has called it “an epic and intimate fantasy series” that “will focus on a world’s battle against a monsterous [sic] oppressive force,” all of which sounds mighty familiar, in terms of massive HBO series.
 (Early reports of the script detail a family drama carried out via interdimensional portal.)
 Acclaimed playwright (and Boardwalk Empire vet) Bash Doran is serving as showrunner.